 The stores were going to be sold.
-Worried of being laid off and needing to find another job, his wife encouraged him to buy the stores instead.
+Worried about being laid off and needing to find another job, his wife encouraged him to buy the stores instead.

 - Robert shared snippets of his second book entitled The Authority Key.

-- Then, Robert also talk about some of the ongoing transformations in his training business.
+- Then, Robert also talks about some of the ongoing transformations in his training business.

 - Next, Robert discussed one of the things he taught during his training sessions — The Four Phases of Life.